endlessm/eos-image-builder/README.md

 Design
 ======

-EIB is designed to be simple.
-It is written in bash script and has just enough flexibility to meet our needs.
+EIB is designed to be simple but flexible.
+The core is written in bash script and has just enough flexibility to our needs.
 The simplicity allows us to have a complete in-house understanding of the build system, enabling smooth organic growth as our requirements evolve.
 The build master(s) who maintain this system are not afraid of encoding our requirements in simple bash script.

+The top level entry point is written in python.
+This is done to provide a rich configuration environment that allows Endless to quickly adjust to different product needs.
+See the [Configuration](#Configuration) section below for a detailed description of the image builder configuration.

 When added complexity is minimal, we prefer calling into lower level tools directly rather than utilizing abstraction layers (e.g. we call